kamalkumar1/XamarinPhoneContact/README.md

 6. **AnimatedSelectionTickMark** - when Individual contact item get selected
 6. **DarkMode** - It will support both dark and light mode feature
 7. **Pagination** - Get contact via pagination
+8. **SelectionMode** - It allowed to select the contact single and multiple contact.
+By default single slected will get enabled.

 ## CUSTOMISABLE INFORMATON
 BY USING THE BELOW PROPERTIES YOU CAN CUSTOMISE THE CONTACT CONTROL.